 Put The Pieces Together

 The above three steps give you all the information you need to make a real difference to your finances.
 These will help ensure you are on the right side of Charles Dickens’ famous equation for happiness.
 If you are not, you will have the information in front of you to see where you can reduce expenses, at least in the short-term.
-And if you are, you have a clear picture of how much more you can realistically look to invest for a financially stable future.
+And if you are, you have a clear picture of how much more you can really look to invest for a financially stable future.

 Disclosure: This is a collaborative post, see our disclosure policy for more information.